aiven/devportal/docs/products/flink/howto/flink-confluent-avro.rst

-Create Confluent Avro - based Apache Flink® table
+Create Confluent Avro-based Apache Flink® table
 =================================================

 `Confluent Avro <https://nightlies.apache.org/flink/flink-docs-release-1.16/docs/connectors/table/formats/avro-confluent/>`_ is a schema registry that enables the serialization and deserialization of data in a format that is language-agnostic, easy to read, and supports schema evolution.

-Aiven for Apache Flink® simplifies the process of creating an Apache Flink® source table that uses the Confluent Avro data format with Karapace, an open-source schema registry for Apache Kafka that enables you to store and retrieve Avro schemas.
+Aiven for Apache Flink® simplifies the process of creating an Apache Flink® source table that uses the Confluent Avro data format with Karapace, an open-source schema registry for Apache Kafka® that enables you to store and retrieve Avro schemas.
 With Aiven for Apache Flink, you can stream data in the Confluent Avro data format and perform real-time transformations.

 This article provides information on how to create an Apache Flink source table that uses Confluent Avro to stream Avro messages.